bausano/chapadlo/README.md

 replacement which would give us ordering by client id if needed.

 We opt for a map of ids to states because we assume that there will be many more transactions than clients.
-While inserting into a map is expensive, the grouping provided by a map enables fast transaction associations.
+While inserting into a does incur expensive inserts when map needs to be resized, the grouping provided by a map enables fast transaction associations.

-The client state is composed of three properties.
-A vector of tuples representing deposits, ie. each tuple is a tx id and an amount that was deposited.
-We opt for vector here for fast insertions, as it will be obvious in the next few paragraphs that we don't need to access the deposit transactions by id and therefore don't fast reads by id.
-Next property is a single integer representing withdrawn amount.
-Third property is a hash map of deposit tx ids to tx states.
-A deposit tx state can be "fine", which is represented by that tx id _not_ being present in the map.
-Or it can be "disputed", or "charged back".
-We only store in the map states for txs of the latter two variants.
-When we process resolve tx, we remove "disputed" state from the map.

-When we serialize client's state to CSV, we iterate over all deposit txs.
-For each tx in the vector we check the hash map of states whether the tx has been "disputed" or "charged back".
-Accordingly, we increment available/total/held integers and in the end print them.
+The client state is composed out of several properties:
+* a flag `is_frozen` which is set to true upon disputed followed by a charge back and causes the engine to ignore any further deposits or withdraws;
+* a hash set `disputes` which tracks currently disputed tx ids;
+* a hash map `deposits` which associates tx id with deposited amounts;
+* an integer `available` which tracks currently available funds;
+* an integer `held` which tracks currently disputed funds.

+Key points:
+* Withdrawals over available amount are skipped.
+* Final amount of available funds _can_ be lower than 0 (see test asset 4.)
+* Clients hash map memory grows only with deposit txs, 12 bytes per deposit tx.
+  The disputes are assumed to be rare and withdrawals don't project into memory footprint.

+Parallelization can be achieved for example by
+* spawning a single thread which owns the client's hash map and consumes a channel over which producers batch txs;
+* rw-locking client state and using concurrent hash map for client states.
+Then an atomic reference counter can be given out to producers who load txs and update global state.

-Some edge cases:
+Some edge cases (see `Client::process_transaction` for a better understanding):
 * Only deposit tx can be disputed, resolved or charged back.
 Txs which try to change the state of withdrawal txs are ignored.
 * Once charged back, a deposit tx cannot go back to disputed or resolved.
 If a sequence of txs that leads to this scenario occurs, we ignore tx so that charge back is a final state of any tx.
-* If the sum of successful deposit txs is larger than the sum of withdrawal txs, we abort.
 * If a math overflow is encountered at any point, we abort.
 * We are gracious with empty rows, however if we come across a malformed input in a row with expected length, we abort.
+* If we encounter duplicate deposit tx id, we skip it.
+We don't track withdrawals, so duplicate withdrawal tx id will be counted twice.
+* Once a client is frozen we ignore all further deposits and withdrawals, but disputes are still possible.
+* Once charged back, a deposit tx cannot be disputed again.

 # Commands
 This binary has been tested on a 64bit linux distro with rustc 1.61.